Charter for the Audit Committee of the Board of Directors of TIBCO Software Inc.

 The purpose of the Audit Committee (the "Committee") of the Board of Directors (the "Board") of TIBCO Software Inc. (the "Company") shall be to:

-Provide oversight of (i) the Company's accounting and financial reporting process, (ii) the Company's systems of internal controls over financial reporting, (iii) the audits and integrity of the financial statements and (iv) the independent auditors' qualifications, independence and performance and (v) the performance of the Company's internal audit function.
+Provide oversight of (i) the Company's accounting and financial reporting process, (ii) the Company's systems of internal controls over financial reporting, (iii) the audits and integrity of the financial statements, (iv) the independent auditors' qualifications, independence and performance and (v) the performance of the Company's internal audit function.

 Assist the Board in ensuring the Company's compliance with legal and regulatory requirements in connection with the Company's financial reporting process.

 Provide to the Board such additional information and materials as it may deem necessary to make the Board aware of significant financial matters that require the attention of the Board.

 The Committee has the authority to undertake the specific duties and responsibilities listed below and will have the authority to undertake such other specific duties as the Board may from time to time prescribe.

 The Committee shall be comprised of at least three directors determined by the Board to satisfy the requirements, including the independence and financial literacy and experience requirements, of the NASDAQ Stock Market, Inc. and applicable federal law.

 Each member of the Committee shall be appointed by and serve at the discretion of the Board.